Findings Published in Human Molecular GeneticsMay 1, 2017

-BOSTON (August 14, 2013) -- In a study published today in the journal Human Molecular Genetics, Drs.
-Donita Garland, Rosario Fernandez-Godino, and Eric Pierce of the Ocular Genomics Institute at the Massachusetts Eye and Ear Infirmary, Harvard Medical School along with their colleagues, reported the unexpected finding that in mice genetically engineered to have an inherited form of macular degeneration, turning off the animals’ complement system, a part of the immune system, prevented the disease.
+BOSTON, Mass., August 14, 2013 − In a study published today in the journal of Human Molecular Genetics, Drs.
+Donita Garland, Rosario Fernandez-Godino, and Eric Pierce of the Ocular Genomics Institute, at the Massachusetts Eye and Ear Infirmary, Harvard Medical School, along with their colleagues, reported the unexpected finding that, in mice genetically engineered to have an inherited form of macular degeneration, turning off the animals’ complement system, a part of the immune system, prevented the disease.

 The new results reported suggest that complement activation by abnormalities in the extracellular matrix or the scaffold secreted by retinal cells plays an important role in the formation of basal deposits, one of the earliest stages of macular degeneration.
 Basal deposits are precursors of drusen, which appear as spots in the retina on clinical examination, and are accumulations of proteins and lipids outside the retinal cells; their presence is the first clinical indication of a risk of developing macular degeneration.

 The findings are important because they suggest that inherited macular degenerations share common features with AMD, such as a complement-mediated response to abnormal extracellular matrix.
 The results also suggest that alterations in the activity of the complement system are involved in the earliest stages of disease pathogenesis.
 This finding has important implications for the use of drugs that modulate the complement system for treating macular degenerations.